top of page

 3. TMR has expanded the project and renamed it "Sunshine Coast Public Transport" (SCPT) Project

 4. TMR conducted their own public consultation on their 'Draft Southern Sunshine Coast Public Transport Strategy", in March 2022.
-The results are to be discussed by the Community Reference Group and incorporated into the SCPT Detailed Business Case.

 Despite having already spent over $12 million on the project and committed a further $5million on funding for the DBC, the SCRC has gone silent on the project, with minimal updates to the Council's website and no Community updates given.
+It is our understanding DTMR are now running both projects but with input from the SCRC.

 Timing?